openvinotoolkit/openvino/samples/python/speech_sample/README.md

-# Automatic Speech Recognition Python* Sample {#openvino_inference_engine_ie_bridges_python_sample_speech_sample_README}
+# Automatic Speech Recognition Python Sample {#openvino_inference_engine_ie_bridges_python_sample_speech_sample_README}

-This sample demonstrates how to do a Synchronous Inference of acoustic model based on Kaldi\* neural models and speech feature vectors.
+This sample demonstrates how to perform a Synchronous Inference of acoustic model based on Kaldi neural models and speech feature vectors.

-The sample works with Kaldi ARK or Numpy* uncompressed NPZ files, so it does not cover an end-to-end speech recognition scenario (speech to text), requiring additional preprocessing (feature extraction) to get a feature vector from a speech signal, as well as postprocessing (decoding) to produce text from scores.
+The sample works with Kaldi ARK or Numpy uncompressed NPZ files, so it does not cover an end-to-end speech recognition scenario (speech to text).
+It requires additional preprocessing (feature extraction) to get a feature vector from a speech signal, as well as postprocessing (decoding) to produce text from scores.

 Automatic Speech Recognition Python sample application demonstrates how to use the following Python API in applications: